Prvvv/exifmap/README.md

 ## Usage and design

-Exifmap is designed to be an OSINT (open source intelligence) tool used for gathering potential user agent and location information just from a website.
+Exifmap is designed to be an OSINT (open source intelligence) tool used for gathering potential user agent and location information from a website.

 > Exifmap should ***NOT*** be used for the purposes of doxxing or unethical website testing, and was made with the intentions of security research, pentests and bug bounties.
 Any issues or complaints: prv@anche.no